Skip to main content

 <network>

-Specify <network> — ID or network name, can be viewed with the command openstack network list.
+Specify <network> — The network ID or name can be viewed using the openstack network list command.

 openstack port set \